muratk5n/thirdwave/en/README.md

 ---

+Obviously, mining as a means to encourage server availability was an obscenely stupid idea caused waste of precious energy.

+---

 Open social media can provide the backdrop for fantastic net-centric apps to be developed.
 Bitcoin bribed miners with mined money reward so their machines provided other services to users.
 OSM servers are